dora-team/dora.dev/hugo/content/research/2022/dora-report/index.md

 </item>
 </grid>

+The report uses a theory-based inferential predictive design, acknowledging that a one-size-fits-all approach isn't feasible.
+It expands its scope beyond the traditional focus on software delivery and operational performance (SDO) to include security, burnout, and employee recommendations of their teams.
+The research emphasizes the context-dependent nature of DevOps practices, highlighting how factors like organizational culture and the maturity of SRE adoption influence outcomes.

+Key findings include

+* High-trust, low-blame cultures lead to better organizational performance.
+* High software delivery performance only benefits organizational performance when operational performance (reliability) is high.
+* Implementing software supply chain security controls positively affects software delivery performance, but only when [continuous integration](/capabilities/continuous-integration/) is established.
+* Teams that recognize the need to continuously improve tend to have higher organizational performance.
+* The use of the [five characteristics of cloud computing](/capabilities/flexible-infrastructure/) positively impacts overall organizational performance.
+* Teams that combine [version control](/capabilities/version-control/) and [continuous delivery](/capabilities/continuous-delivery/) are 2.5x more likely to have high software delivery performance.

 ### Some additional exploration of the 2022 research

 * [Reliability and SRE in the 2022 State of DevOps Report](https://cloud.google.com/blog/products/devops-sre/sre-in-the-2022-state-of-devops-report)